-Required Documents for New and Returning Students
+Required Documents for New Students

 New students are required to provide a copy of their birth certificate and a copy of their baptismal certificate (if applicable).
-New students are also required to complete the Pupil Immunization Record Form and a Release of Records Form (if transferring).
+New students are also required to complete the Pupil Immunization Record Form.

 Admissions (continued)